View audition information for:

-Students not currently in the orchestra who are interested in auditioning for the spring term should contact the conductor before the beginning of the spring semester.
-Auditions will be scheduled at the first week of the semester.
+Students not currently in the orchestra who are interested in auditioning for the spring term should sign up for an audition slot during the first week of class in January.
 If new students audition, then certain current woodwind and brass players may need to re-audition for the spring term.

 Community members who play strings only need to audition once.
 For the audition, please prepare the following: